Geelong Football Club: History

 The club was founded in 1859 in the city of Geelong, Australia, and is the second oldest AFL club.
-It is believed to be the fourth oldest football club in Australia and one of the oldest in the world and one of the most successful.
+It is believed to be the fourth oldest football club in Australia and one of the oldest in the world and among the most successful.
 Initially playing under its own rules, some of which, notably, were permanently introduced into Australian Football, it adopted the Laws of Australian Football in the early 1860s after a series of compromises with the Melbourne Football Club.

-Geelong went on to play for most of its existence in the premier competitions, the first competition, the Caledonian Society Cup, a foundation club of both the Victorian Football Association (VFA) in 1877 and the Victorian Football League (VFL) in 1897., VFL and continues in the elite Australian Football League (AFL).
-The Cats have been the VFL/AFL premiers ten times, with four in the AFL era (since 1990) in 2007, 2009, 2011, and most recently, 2022, to be the third most successful club over that period behind Brisbane and Hawthorn.
+Geelong went on to play for most of its existence in the premier competitions, the first competition, the Caledonian Society Cup, a foundation club of both the Victorian Football Association (VFA) in 1877 and the Victorian Football League (VFL) in 1897.
+The Cats have been the VFL/AFL premiers ten times, with four in the AFL era (since 1990) in 2007, 2009, 2011, and 2022, to be the third most successful club over that stretch behind Brisbane and Hawthorn.
 They have also won ten McClelland Trophies, the most of any AFL/VFL club.

 Many of the club's official records before 1920 have disappeared.